d3v3l0/gtwiwtg/README.md

 A generator is an object that can produce a series of values, one value at a time.
 Generators are sometimes convenient when you want to deal with series that are too long to fit into memory.
-They also help when you want to generate sequential data using functions.
+They also help when you want to generate sequential data using recurrence relations, as in the Fibonacci example above.

 ### Three Kinds Of Function